 China is one of the largest countries in the world, both in terms of population and territory.
-Yet, it is defined as a unitary state with all central authorities established in Beijing.
-Below the central government are state and government authorities established at the provincial, prefectural, county and township levels, each of which, to a varied extent, mirrors those established in Beijing.
-While China does not recognise the doctrine of the separation of powers, Chinese constitution, after its 2018 revision, establishes, on paper, a four-pillar structure of state powers: legislative (people’s congresses at the various levels and their standing committees), the executive (State Council and local governments), the judicial (courts and procuratorates), and supervisory (State Supervision Commission and its local counterparts, each of which is in fact a joint establishment with the Communist Party of China (CPC) Disciplinary Inspection Commissions).
-China is also a One-Party state in which the CPC has a vague status in the Constitution but asserts absolute control over all state affairs.
-The integration of Party and State, though causing questions of legitimacy and hesitancy in decision-making in the initial responses to the Covid-19 crisis, does ensure the joint command and coordination among different authorities, with a single-minded determination to control the pandemic, almost at all costs.
+Yet, it is defined as a unitary State with all central authorities established in Beijing.
+Below the central Government are state and government authorities established at the provincial, prefectural, county and township levels, each of which, to a varied extent, mirrors those established in Beijing.
+While China does not recognise the doctrine of the separation of powers, the Chinese Constitution, after its 2018 revision, establishes, on paper, a four-pillar structure of State powers: legislative (people’s congresses at the various levels and their standing committees), the executive (State Council and local governments), the judicial (courts and procuratorates), and supervisory (State Supervision Commission and its local counterparts, each of which is in fact a joint establishment with the Communist Party of China (CPC) Disciplinary Inspection Commissions).
+China is also a one-party state in which the CPC has a vague status in the Constitution but asserts absolute control over all state affairs.
+The integration of party and State, though causing questions of legitimacy and hesitancy in decision-making in the initial responses to the Covid-19 crisis, does ensure the joint command and coordination among different authorities, with a single-minded determination to control the pandemic, almost at all costs.